fosrl/docs/packages/docusaurus/docs/07-roadmap.md

 - [ ] SSH resource support to connect to non-HTTP based endpoints
 - [ ] Additional proxy features like headers to use Pangolin auth on downstream resources
 - [ ] A CICD deployment workflow to Docker and Github

+### SAAS

+We intend at some point to provide Pangolin in a hosted offering with pricing competitive to generally available cloud VPS services.
+This way users who would like to use Pangolin but don't want to manage their own VPS can do so and help to fund future development.